astair/website/content/author/admin/_index.md

 +++
 # Display name
-name = "Nelson Bighetti"
+name = "Jonas Simon Fleck"

 # Is this the primary user of the site?
 superuser = true

 # Role/position
-role = "Professor of Artificial Intelligence"
+role = "PhD Student in Systems Biology"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Stanford University", url = "" } ]
+organizations = [ { name = "ETH Zürich", url = "https://www.ethz.ch" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "I like making brains.
+In the dish and with a computer."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = ""
+email = "jonas.simon.fleck@gmail.com"

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
-  "Computational Linguistics",
+  "Computational Biology",
-  "Information Retrieval"
+  "Machine Learning",
+  "Developmental Biology",
+  "Climbing"
 ]

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  course = "Msc in Molecular Biotechnology/Bioinformatics"
+  institution = "Heidelberg University" year = 2012

 [[education.courses]]